mnaberez/clcd/README.md

 This is an incomplete disassembly of the KERNAL ROM of [Bil Herd](http://c128.com/)'s Commodore LCD prototype.
 See the [Commodore LCD ROMs](http://mikenaberezny.com/2008/10/04/commodore-lcd-firmware/) page for the original binaries.

 This disassembly is based on the [disassembly](https://web.archive.org/web/20170419205827/http://commodore-lcd.lgb.hu/sk/) of the KERNAL ROM found in Bil Herd's LCD prototype published by Gábor Lénárt.
 It been changed from a webpage to a source file that can be assembled with [ca65](https://www.cc65.org/doc/ca65.html).
 The reassembled binary is bit-identical to the original `kizapr-u102.bin` file.
 Some symbols have been renamed to more conventional CBM names, e.g. `LFSDevNum` to `FA`, with the goal of making the disassembly easier to read for those familiar with the other KERNALs.
 Some hardcoded addresses were replaced with symbols, e.g. `LAT`.
-The original motivation for this version of the disassembly was to better understand the IEC implementation of the LCD.
-Therefore, most of the changes from the original are in the IEC routines.
+Additional routines have been disassembled.

-## Findings
+## Hardware

 ### Main Clock